-Learn skills in a broad range of subjects and mediums through seven skills development modules, each will take an estimated 4 days to complete, we reccommend you allow additional time to apply what you learn in your sketchbooks:
+Learn skills in a broad range of subjects and mediums through seven skills development modules, each will take an estimated 4 days to complete, we recommend you allow additional time to apply what you learn in your sketchbooks.

-Module 1 (from 9 April 2021) - starting to draw / sketchbooks / reflective practice
+Module 1 - starting to draw / sketchbooks / reflective practice

 Contextual and critical studies

 You will develop reflective practice skills through the use of a learning journal, reviewing artwork that is interesting and relevant to you, from a broad range of sources.
 This expands your knowledge and understanding of art frameworks that underpin development of your own work.

 Module 8 - research / personal project